GayathriChilukala/Final_Ai_Agent/README.md

 **Spatial Language Models (Spatial LM):**

-We aim to integrate **Spatial Language Models (Spatial LM)** for smarter, more context-aware spatial understanding and more advanced floor plan generation.
+We aim to integrate **Spatial Language Models (Spatial LM)** for smarter, more context-aware spatial understanding and more advanced floor plan generation, as demonstrated in [Here](spatiallm_demo/README.md).
 By leveraging the power of these models, our platform will gain a deeper understanding of spatial relationships and user intent.

 **This integration will enable:**